Skip to main content

 To make your website even more helpful, find a POS system that supports e-commerce.
 Even if you don’t plan to sell online, this will allow you to sync your inventory with your website so people can get a sense of what you offer before they visit.

-If your state allows it, you should embrace e-commerce — including pickup and delivery sales.
+If your state allows it, you should embrace liquor e-commerce — including pickup and delivery sales.
 Not only will it help you reach new customers, but it will provide another revenue stream.
 Even some existing customers who originally shopped in person might prefer the convenience of online sales.

 The easier you make it to buy, the more likely they are to pull the trigger.
 However, make sure “easy” doesn’t mean “illegal.”
 Use an e-commerce platform that is age-gated to prevent underage sales and supports high-risk payment processing.

-Step 4: Master Marketing and Promotions
+Step 5: Master Marketing and Promotions

 Great marketing is the key to multiplying your customer base.
 After all, customers can’t buy from you if they don’t know about your store.
 Once they do know, you need to attract them into your store.
 But how do you do that?